gaveen/dotfiles/keyboards/README.md

 - Numbers & Symbols on the Home Row
 - Quick access to Esc, Tab, ~, Menu, and Del
 - Ctrl+X/C/V/Z shortcut Macros
-- Tap Ctrl (on Home Row) and press any key to comple a Ctrl+key sequence
+- Tap Ctrl (on Home Row) and press any key to complete a Ctrl+key sequence

 Right Hand Side:
 - Numbers & Symbols on the Home Row